 - Ends with the discovery of the functionalist principle that explains the entity’s behavior.

 This reverses the classic scientific process, which often starts with a hypothesis and moves to testing.
 Instead, the unicist process seeks to uncover causality embedded in the observable world.
+The process uses unicist ontological research methods that include destructive tests.

 b) Functionalist Knowledge: Science Meets Causality